Repaya Less friction around personal loans

 Product principles

-The product should stay simple, respectful, and grounded in real relationships.
+The product should stay simple, respectful, and transparent as it grows.

 Keep it simple

-If it takes too much setup or too much explaining, people will fall back to texts, memory, or avoiding the conversation altogether.
+If setup feels heavy, people will fall back to texts, notes, or memory.